Masahiro Yoshida's website

 Empirical works

-Climate Change and the Decline of Labor Share (with Xincheng Qiu) (Under Review)
+Climate Change and the Decline of Labor Share (with Xincheng Qiu) (Submitted)

 [Abstract] We study the impact of climate change on the labor share.
 Using a newly constructed dataset combining US county-level labor shares with climate variables, we find that ex- treme temperatures reduce labor share.
 This adverse effect is more pronounced in in- dustries with higher outdoor exposure and automation potential.
 We also show that ex- treme temperatures accelerate the adoption of industrial robots.
 Overall, climate change accounts for 14% of the decline in labor share during 2001–2019.
 In the last century, however, the opposing effects of decreased cold days and increased hot days offset each other, consistent with the well-documented constancy of labor share.

-Climate Change and Outdoor Labor Market: the Rise of Dropouts of Adult Males
+Climate Change and Outdoor Jobs: the Rise of Adult Male Dropouts (Submitted)

 Immigration, Robots and American Life